Golf Betting Games: Complete Rules and Strategy Guide

 The Team Battle

 Vegas + Bloodsome.
 Maximum team competition.
-Vegas handles the scoring swings while bloodsome delivers the strategic warfare.
+Vegas handles the scoring swings while Bloodsome adds an off-card strategy layer until full opponent-selected-ball tracking ships.
 Best for a group that likes to talk trash.

 Stop Reading, Start Playing